 - They possess an air bladder that also performs hydrostatic functions

-This category of fish is also referred to as Elasmobranchii.
-In this category, you will primarily find marine fishes.
-Therefore, you should not find any freshwater fish in this group.
+Sometimes referred to as Elasmobranchii.
+They’re primarily marine fishes.
 They generally possess the following characteristics:

-- Their endoskeleton is primarily made of cartilage
+- An endoskeleton primarily composed of cartilage (Hence cartilaginous fish).

-- Their exoskeleton is made of placoid (very small denticles coated with lots of sharp enamel)
+- An exoskeleton made of placoid (very small denticles coated with lots of sharp enamel)

-Some of the common fish in this group include dogfish, skates, electric ray torpedo, and sharks.
-If you understand these differences, it is easier for you to tell the two types of fish apart.
+Some of the common fish in this group include dogfish, skates, electric rays, and sharks.
+If you understand these differences, you’ll find it’s much easier to tell them apart!